Hot tub owners will have to deal with a leak in their spa at some point. If you know what to look for, finding and fixing it can be a breeze.

 Often what’s assumed to be a shell leak is in reality a jet leak.
 Jets have a flexible gasket that tightens against the spa shell, creating a seal.
 Over time, these gaskets can shrink or deteriorate, causing a leak.

 Repairing jet leaks requires the removal of the jet housing from the spa and replacing the gasket.
 The sealing surface must be clean and smooth before installing a new gasket.
 Using Boss 802 Silicone Sealant on both sides of the gasket before tightening the jet ensures a positive seal.

 Jet Manifolds are usually damaged when the water in the plumbing is allowed to freeze.
 SpaBond or Plast-Aid is your go-to solution if the crack isn’t severe, but replacement is required if the manifold is beyond repair.

-It’s very rare the spa shell itself would leak, but it’s possible.
-Blisters or surface cracks in the acrylic layer of the shell are usually cosmetic, and aren’t the source of leaks.
+The spa shell itself would rarely leak, but it’s possible.
+Blisters or surface cracks in the acrylic layer of the shell are usually cosmetic and aren’t the source of leaks.

 To repair a surface crack, drill a very small hole (1/16” or less) on either end of the crack to keep it from spreading, thoroughly clean the surface around the crack, and apply either a SpaBond patch or, for larger cracks, Plast-Aid.